 - sung by Jack Blanchard and Misty Morgan

 Australians wouldn't miss a chance for a bit of humor, and they love their animals, too ...

 A popular fad in the early 1970s was something called "Streaking".

-Let Ray Charles explain to you exactly what that was.
+Let Ray Stevens explain to you exactly what that was.

 There are many age-old and profound questions, and this is certainly one of them:

 Does Your Chewing Gum Lose Its Flavor On the Bedpost Overnight?

 - sung by Lonnie Donegan